Royal Game of Ur: Reconstruction

-Basic rules
+Basic rules proposed by Irving Finkel

 The possible direction in which the players race to move their pieces off the board, with "safe" spaces shown in blue and "combat" spaces shown in green.

 Another possible course in which the players double back over four squares of the middle section, thus making the game longer.
 Note that by this arrangement, each rosette would be exactly four spaces apart—four being the maximum throw under some interpretations of the rules.

 The Game of Ur is a race game and it is probably an ancestor of the tables family of games that are still played today and include backgammon.
 The Game of Ur is played using two sets of seven game pieces, similar to those used in draughts or checkers.
 One set of pieces is white with five black dots and the other set is black with five white dots.
 The gameboard is composed of two rectangular sets of boxes, one containing three rows of four boxes each and the other containing three rows of two boxes each, joined by a "narrow bridge" of two boxes.

 The gameplay involves elements of both luck and strategy.
 Movements are determined by rolling a set of four-sided, tetrahedron-shaped dice.
 Two of the four corners of each die are marked and the other two are not, giving each die an equal chance of landing with a marked or unmarked corner facing up.
 The number of marked ends facing upwards after a roll of the dice indicates how many spaces a player may move during that turn.
 A single game can last up to half an hour.

 The objective of the game is for a player to move all seven of their pieces along the course and off the board before their opponent.
 On all surviving gameboards, the two sides of the board are always identical with each other, suggesting that one side of the board belongs to one player and the opposite side to the other player.
 When a piece is on one of the player's own squares, it is safe from capture.